dalmatinerdb/docs/query_language.rst

 Calculates the derivate of a metric, meaning N'(X)=N(X) - N(X-1)

 .. note::
-   Even if the resolution isn't changed this function removes exactly 1 element from the result
+   Even if the resolution isn't changed this function removes exactly 1 element from the result.

 multiply/2
 ``````````